azizuysal/NetKit/README.md

 ## Requirements

-NetKit requires Swift 2.1 and Xcode 7.2.
+NetKit requires Swift 3.0 and Xcode 8.0.

+There is a `swift2` branch that supports Swift 2.3 and Xcode 7.3 if you're not ready to upgrade to Swift 3.

 ## Installation